unitedstates/inspectors-general/README.md

 ## Inspectors General

-A project to collect reports from the [offices of Inspectors General](http://en.wikipedia.org/wiki/Office_of_the_Inspector_General) across the federal government.
+A project to collect reports from the [offices of Inspectors General](http://en.wikipedia.org/wiki/Office_of_the_Inspector_General) across the US federal government.

 **Done so far**: